survivejs/webpack-book/manuscript/handling_styles/04_linting.md

 ## Conclusion

-After these changes we have linting for our styling in place.
+After these changes, we have linting for our styling in place.
 Now you can catch at least the most obvious CSS related problems.